Setup Azure RBAC

 Attempt to Access Dev Namespace

-group) should be able to list and view pods within thedev
+appdevgroup) should be able to list and view pods within thedevnamespace. -

 Attempt to Access default Namespace